IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

 **Berge, PS**.
-The Table and the Tomb: Positioning Trans Power and Play in Dungeons & Dragons. *Games & Culture.* Manuscript under review.
+The Table and the Tomb: Positioning Trans Power and Play in Dungeons & Dragons. *Games & Culture.* (Manuscript under review.)

 Alberto, Maria; **Berge, PS**; Blackburn, Brandon; Burton, Adrianna; Thach, Hibby.
 Play as Practice: A Collaborative Reflection on *Thirsty Sword Lesbians*.
 In S. Hedge (Ed.) *Essays on Indie Tabletop Roleplaying Games*.
 McFarland Publishing.
-(Book chapter conditionally accepted for publication in forthcoming collection).
+(Book chapter conditionally accepted for publication in forthcoming collection.)

 **Berge, PS** and Schmalzer, Madison.
 Un-Moving Play and the End of Time: TASBot, Arbitrary Code Execution, and Trans Possibilities in *Triforce%*. *Journal of Cinema and Media Studies.* (Manuscript under review.)